malahx/StockRT/README.md

 #### What is it modify on RemoteTech?

 On Kerbol:
-- All the commands pods can communicate to 100 km, and all probes have been tweaked to communicate from 100 to 3000 km (replacement for Reflectron DP-10),
+* All the commands pods can communicate to 100 km, and all probes have been tweaked to communicate from 100 to 3000 km (replacement for Reflectron DP-10),
-- Communotron 16 can communicate to 5000 km (like the Communotron 32),
+* Communotron 16 can communicate to 5000 km (like the Communotron 32),
-- Comms DTS-M1 has not been tweaked, can communicate to 50 Mm like normal
+* Comms DTS-M1 has not been tweaked, can communicate to 50 Mm like normal
-- Communotron 88-88 can communicate to 400 Gm (like the Reflectron GX-128),
+* Communotron 88-88 can communicate to 400 Gm (like the Reflectron GX-128),

+On Outer Planets Mod:
+* All distances are the same as on Kerbol, exept for the Communotron 88-88 which can communicate to 800 Gm.

 On Real Solar System (dish range from Realism Overhaul):
-- All the commands pods can communicate to 200 km, and all probes have been tweaked to communicate from 100 to 3000 km,
+* All the commands pods can communicate to 200 km, and all probes have been tweaked to communicate from 100 to 3000 km,
-- Communotron 16 can communicate to 10 Mm,
+* Communotron 16 can communicate to 10 Mm,
-- Comms DTS-M1 can communicate to 400 Mm,
+* Comms DTS-M1 can communicate to 400 Mm,
-- Communotron 88-88 can communicate to 25 Tm,
+* Communotron 88-88 can communicate to 25 Tm.

 PassiveAntenna Node is unlocked in Survivability.

 All RemoteTech parts can't be accessed on the editor.
 If you don't use them on your savegame, you can delete the parts folder from RemoteTech.

-You can delete these folders:
-	* Kerbal Space Program/GameData/RemoteTech/Parts
+You can delete this folder: Kerbal Space Program/GameData/RemoteTech/Parts

 If you don't want to delete these folders, you can Prune them with AutoPruner. put StockRT.pnrl into the folder where AutoPruner is.